maygamalosman/Northwind/README.md

 How to Use

-    Load Data: Import the Northwind Database into Power BI or Excel.
+    Load Data: Import the Northwind Database into Excel.
     SQL Queries: Run the SQL scripts provided to extract and preprocess the data.
-    Transform Data: Use Power Query (in Power BI/Excel) to clean and structure the data.
+    Transform Data: Use Power Query (Excel) to clean and structure the data.
     Visualizations:
-        Use Power BI: Create tables, charts, and maps using DAX measures for KPIs.
         Use Excel: Pivot Tables, slicers, and conditional formatting for dashboards.

 Key Features of the Dashboard